fuzzybritches0/solarfidget/README.md

 #define SERIAL_DEBUG
 ```

-Comment out this line so that it lookes like this:
+Comment out this line so that it looks like this:

 ```
 //#define SERIAL_DEBUG